efoster9/interactive-web/unit-5-simple-websockets/unit-5-overview.md

 ### Suggested Duration

-Approx. 5-6 weeks for core content and 1-2 weeks for the Final Project.
+Approx. 3-6 weeks for core content and 3-5 weeks for the Course Final Project.

 ### Prerequisite Skills

-This first unit assumes little to no prior knowledge of HTML/CSS, but it does dive immediately into coding.&#x20;

-As this is an intermediate course, students are recommended to have had some computer science exposure prior to starting; being able to interact with an IDE/editor and code documentation will make life easier and allow students to move through content more quickly.
+Unit 5 is a challenging unit designed for advanced individuals.
+There is a lot of new vocabulary, new syntax, and links to documentation.
+At this point in the curriculum, students should be fluent in javascript and comfortable with both HTML and basic API concepts.